-Verdict expected in Philippines Maguindanao massacre trial
+Guilty verdicts handed down in Philippines Maguindanao massacre trial

-Manila, Philippines (CNN)The Philippines is awaiting a verdict in a mass murder case which rocked the country's political establishment more than a decade ago.
+Manila, Philippines (CNN)The men who planned a massacre which rocked the Philippines' political establishment more than a decade ago have been found guilty of murder.

 On November 23, 2009, 58 people were killed in the town of Ampatuan, in the southern province of Maguindanao.
 Their bodies were buried in three shallow graves on a hilltop.